Skip to main content

 Refer to this listDocuments code for the complete example.

-2: Render the documents in HomeScreen using CardCarousel
+2: Render the documents in a DocumentSection within HomeScreen

 @OptIn(ExperimentalMaterial3Api::class)